Heatmap Visualization

 Configure filter conditions and enable data drilldown from data points on the heatmap.
 You can configure your heatmap to update on a defined refresh interval - measured in minutes.

-You can configure heatmap to provide individual chart filters and allow a chart to use the filters set on that workspace page.
+You can configure a data visualization to allow the use of individual chart filters and allow a chart to use the filters set on that workspace page.
 Filters set on the data source always run on the component.
-The “Follow filter” property, which is set to “true” by default, applies any filters set on the workspace page in addition to those set on the data source.
-Setting the “Follow filter” option to “false” prevents any filter input from the workspace page.
+The “Follow filters” property, which is set to “true” by default, applies any filters set on the workspace page in addition to those set on the data source.
+Setting the “Follow filters” option to “false” prevents any filter input from the workspace page.

 Data drilldown